 If you can’t go outside, just opening a window and looking out at what's around you, while taking in the sunlight, can help give you a feeling of space.
 This will also help if you're feeling like you're trapped inside.

 There are lots of way you can be active indoors, such as:

-Message, call or video-call family or friends you can’t meet up with as a way to support each other.
+Message, call or video-call those you can’t meet up with.
 It will help you feel connected, and give a sense of things continuing as usual.

 If they start talking about the coronavirus too much, or you think differently, you can ask them to change the subject.

 Having things to get up for, and knowing what will happen when, may help you feel more in control.

 For example, if you can chat to friends at the same time as you usually would, it may help you feel like things haven't changed as much.